gchriswill/JicJacJoe/README.md

 A tic-tac-toe game written in Java.
 Players the game in PvC and PvP modes via IDE’s console, and/or CLI, and/or a client app.
-The game helps Java developers to release stress by allowing them to play a simple game, within the developer’s own workspace, against the program itself or against other player, to take a brake from work, engage with fellow team mates and have fun at the same time without ever leaving you workspace at all.
+The game helps Java developers to release stress by allowing them to play a simple game, within the developer’s own workspace, against the program itself or against another player, to take a brake from work, engage with fellow teammates and have fun at the same time without ever leaving you workspace at all.
 The game’s title will be Jic-Jac-Joe.

 ### Overview Video: